-In the entire United Kingdom (England, Northern Ireland, Scotland and Wales), there are about 115 universities and another 140 "colleges" that specialize in fine arts, music and drama, technology or education.
+In the entire United Kingdom (England, Northern Ireland, Scotland and Wales), there are fewer than 200 universities, and there are only seven in Ireland.
+The UK and Ireland also have "colleges" that specialize in fine arts, music and drama, technology or education.
 This is quite a contrast from the United States, where we have more than three thousand post-secondary institutions.
-A typical British university enrolls 6,000 to 12,000 students, and some larger universities enroll more than 20,000 students.
+A typical British university enrolls 6,000 to 15,000 students, and some larger universities enroll more than 20,000 students.

 Middlebury, unlike many other schools, does not have an "approved list" of programs abroad.
-Among the many options in the United Kingdom and

-Ireland, we do have preferences.
+Among the many options in the United Kingdom and Ireland, we do have preferences.
 Generally, students should study on programs that are fully integrated into the university system, where visiting students are taking regular university courses alongside degree-seeking students from the host country.